benjamin10ks/distributed-ml-data-pipeline/README.md

 - [ ] Containerize the service: write `Dockerfile` using a distroless or scratch base image — Go binaries produce small, fast images
 - [ ] Implement a batch prediction job: reads Parquet from lakehouse, fans out predictions across worker pool, writes results back
 - [ ] Load test the inference endpoint using `hey` or `k6` (target: 100 req/s at < 50ms p99 latency on a single container)
-- [ ] Add a canary deployment pattern: route 5% of traffic to a new model version via a weighted round-robin in the handler
+- [ ] Stretch - Add a canary deployment pattern: route 5% of traffic to a new model version via a weighted round-robin in the handler

 ---

-### Phase 9 — Orchestration
+### Phase 9 — Orchestration - This might not be implemented by the end of the summer, but the design will be in place

 > Wire the pipeline together with a scheduler that handles retries, dependencies, and backfills.